 How GPU MIP Chains Simulate Peripheral Vision

-Peripheral loss is better modeled as spatial pooling than uniform optical blur.
-Ganglion cells near the fovea have tiny receptive fields; peripheral ones have large fields.
-Spatial resolution falls off steeply with eccentricity.
-GPUs already encode this hierarchy: the MIP chain.
+Peripheral vision is better modeled as spatial pooling than uniform blur.
+Resolution falls off steeply with eccentricity, and GPUs already encode this hierarchy: the MIP chain.
 Each level halves resolution, and textureLod() samples any level directly.
 Scrutinizer maps eccentricity to MIP level — sharp at center, pooled at edges — one texture lookup per pixel.
+The MIP grid is a foundational constraint of running on texture hardware; Scrutinizer layers biologically-grounded sector geometry on top, so the MIP chain handles how much resolution to lose while isotropic cortical sectors control where and in what shape pooling occurs.

 The MIP chain